Bacelarella gibbosa

-Bacelarella gibbosa is a species of jumping spider in the genus Bacelarella that is endemic to Nigeria.
-The spider has a distinctive shape to the carapace that gives the species its name, which can be translated hunchback.
-It was first described in 2012 by Wanda Wesołowska and Glavis Edwards.
-The spider is medium-sized with a cephalothorax that has a length between 3.1 and 3.8 mm and an abdomen that is between 2.6 and 3.4 mm long.
+Bacelarella gibbosa is a species of jumping spider that is endemic to Nigeria.
+A member of the genus Bacelarella, the spider has a distinctive shape to the carapace that gives the species its name, which can be translated hunchback.
+The spider is medium-sized with a cephalothorax, or forward section, that has a length between 3.1 and 3.8 mm and, behind that, an abdomen that is between 2.6 and 3.4 mm long.
 The female is larger than the male.
-It is also generally lighter in colour, the male having a darker brown carapace, clypeus and legs.
-The species can be distinguished from others in the species by the male's round small palpal bulb and long thin embolus and the larger pocket in the female's epigyne.
+It is also generally lighter in colour, the spider being mainly brown.
+Its abdomen has a pattern of spots on a wide band on its bottom and, in the case of the female, of two large orange butterfly-shaped patches on its top.
+The species can be distinguished from others in the genus by its copulatory organs, particularly the male's long thin embolus that is attached to its round small palpal bulb and the large pocket on the female's epigyne.
+Bacelarella gibbosa was first described in 2012 by Wanda Wesołowska and Glavis Edwards.

-Taxonomy
+Taxonomy and etymology

-Bacelarella gibbosa was first described by Wanda Wesołowska and Glavis Edwards in 2012.
-It is one of over 500 species identified by the Polish arachnologist Wesołowska.
-It was allocated to the genus Bacelarella, which itself had been first raised by Lucien Beland and Jacques Millot in 1941.
+Bacelarella gibbosa is a species of jumping spider, a member of the family Salticidae, that was first described by the arachnologists Wanda Wesołowska and Glavis Edwards in 2012.
+It is one of over 500 species identified by Wesołowska during her career.
+They allocated it to the genus Bacelarella, which itself had been first circumscribed by Lucien Beland and Jacques Millot in 1941.
 The genus was named in honour of the Portuguese arachnologist Amélia Vaz Duarte Bacelar.
-The species name is the Latin word for humpbacked and relates to the shape of the carapace.
+Its specific name is the Latin word for humpbacked and relates to the shape of the spider.
 In 2008, the genus was allocated to a clade named the Bacelarella group based on DNA sequencing.
-This was then refined into a subtribe of the tribe Aelurillini in the clade Saltafresia.
+This was then refined into part of a subtribe of the tribe Aelurillini, in the clade Saltafresia, named Thiratoscirtina.